 In general, the use of extended forecasts to inform operations has been limited by the relatively slow increase in forecast skill at long leads (approximately one day in forecast skill per decade) (Bauer and Brunet 2015).
 However, in specific regions where extreme events are governed by a limited number of synoptic-scale atmospheric mechanisms, measures of those mechanisms can yield gains in forecast skill beyond the ‘average’ value that exists globally.
 Along the West Coast, and particularly in northern California, the coincidence of extreme precipitation events and ARs suggests these type of gains may be possible.
-Because ARs are defined by prominent synoptic scale structures of integrated vapor transport (IVT) and integrated water vapor (IWV), there is a highly observable signature associated with their formation and promulgation.
+Because ARs are defined by prominent synoptic scale structures of integrated vapor transport (IVT), there is a highly observable signature associated with their formation and promulgation.
 Since these atmospheric features are also explicitly resolved in forecast models, albeit at a fairly coarse level, it is logical to surmise that they could be more accurately predicted at longer lead times than unresolved features like local extreme precipitation that have to be parameterized at the grid scale (Bauer and Brunet 2015).
 Further, numerous studies have shown significant correlations between measurable synoptic features of an AR, such as IVT magnitude, direction, and duration and their resultant precipitation effects(Mundhenk et al. 2016; Dacre et al. 2015; Nardi et al. 2018; Brands et al. 2017; DeFlorio et al. 2018).
 These effects manifest in different ways depending on the local topography and positioning in the AR occurrence regions.
 Northern California has been especially well studied in relation to these teleconnections with numerous effects such as the Sierra Barrier Jet (SBJ) identified as crucial amplifiers of the bulk effects of a landfalling AR (Nardi et al. 2018; Hecht and Cordeira 2017; Ralph et al. 2016).
 Thus, improvements in AR predictions, including their occurrence, landfall location, and characteristics at landfall, hold great promise for the management of hydrologic extremes in the region.
 While the use of large-scale atmospheric predictors like IVT fields are not likely to produce accurate forecasts of extreme event occurrences at specific locations at long lead times (1-2 weeks), such information could be used to inform probabilistic estimates of the likelihood of those extremes across broad regions.
 These probabilistic forecasts could then be embedded into risk-based operating strategies for water infrastructure (Lavers et al. 2017).